Buckley Town F.C.: History

 Buckley Victoria existed alongside the 'Town' club and were similarly from 1897 members of both the West Cheshire League and also the Wirral and District league.
 The 'Vics' won the North West Coast Junior Cup in 1897.
 They continued as members of the West Cheshire League until 1900 and then for the 1900–01 season joined The Combination – when they joined the league it mostly comprised clubs from the Liverpool and North Wales.
 After one season the Buckley Victoria club withdrew from this league.

 The 'Vics' were superseded as the town's leading club by Buckley Engineers.
 The Engineers used a pitch located at the western end of Tabernacle street and competed in the Flintshire League until 1909.
 They won the Flintshire League Championship in both 1906 and 1908 and the Flintshire Challenge Cup in 1907 and 1910.
 Between 1909 and 1912 the Engineers were members of Division 1 of the Liverpool County Combination, winning the Cup competition (the George Mahon Challenge Cup) in 1911.
-But their foremost success was in winning the Welsh Amateur Cup on three occasions: in 1906 beating Portmadog 4–1 in a replay; in 1907 beating Aberyswyth 2–1 also in a replay; and in 1911 the Engineers were again victors over Aberyswyth, by a 2–1 scoreline.
+But their foremost success was in winning the Welsh Amateur Cup on three occasions: in 1906 beating Portmadog 4–1 in a replay; in 1907 beating Aberystwyth 2–1 also in a replay; and in 1911 the Engineers were again victors over Aberystwyth, by a 2–1 scoreline.
 The Engineers commenced the 1912–13 season playing in the North Wales Alliance but withdrew from the league before completion of their fixtures.

 The next club to come to prominence were Buckley United who initially played on a field at Bistre Avenue.
 In 1914 they were competing in the wartime organised Section A of the Chester and Runcorn League By 1915 they were playing at a ground off Brunswick Road (where the Precinct stands).
 During the Great War the club were part of the Flintshire league and later after hostilities ceased in 1919–20 they were members of the Liverpool Combination grouping.
 United then joined the West Cheshire League for the 1920–21 season and finished in third position in the final table.
 In October 1920 the United, an amateur club with a team comprising ten colliers and a plumber, beat Wrexham in an English FA Cup third round qualifying tie The club finished as runners–up in the 1920–21 season West Cheshire League, but the next season they resigned from the league under pressure exerted by the Welsh Football Association.
 Their home country association, looking to bolster leagues in Wales, refused permission for the club (along with others) to be members of certain minor English based leagues.
 United then played in the local Flintshire League (where another town based club Buckley Athletic played).
 In 1925 United who played in black and white striped shirts and white shorts joined the Welsh National League (North) Division 1.
 They competed in this league for four seasons until 1929–30 – although during the previous season there was a subsequently withdrawn announcement that owing to financial difficulties the club was to quit the league.